pyta-uoft/website/index.md

 ### E0108: Duplicate argument name {#E0108}

-This error occurs if there are duplicate argument names in function definitions.
-If you are getting this error, please make sure all the arguments have distinct names.
+This error occurs if there are duplicate parameter names in function definitions.
+All parameters must have distinct names so you can refer to each one separately in the function body.

 ~~~~ {include="E0108_duplicate_argument_name"}
 ~~~~